AndreasHD11/MapYourGrid/docs/impact.md

 <h1>Impact </h1>
 </div>

-MapYourGrid helps map electricity transmission grids worldwide using the power of crowdsourced data from OpenStreetMap.

-Across the globe, OpenStreetMap has proven its value in generating high-quality, open data to support sustainable development and energy access.

-Use the buttons below to explore that impact: who’s using the data, why it matters, and how we map the grid responsibly.
+Across the globe, OpenStreetMap has proven its value in generating high-quality, open data to support sustainable development and energy access.Use the buttons below to explore that impact: who’s using the data, why it matters, and how we map the grid responsibly.

 <div class="starter-kit-buttons">
   <a href="#strategic-use-cases-energy-disaster-response-and-development" class="btn btn-primary">